Home » Ask the Expert

 Article and Poll Spotlight Public Misperceptions of Drinking During Pregnancy - February 2014

 On January 31, 2014, the online British newspaper The Telegraph published an article by Beverley Turner, journalist and mother of three.
-Ms. Turner candidly admits that she drank
+Ms. Turner candidly admits that she consumed

 alcohol during each of her pregnancies.
 However, she believes that recent comments by Dr. Neil Aiton, a pediatrician at the Brighton and Sussex University Hospitals, have raised a